madhuryashankar/classification-of-flowers/README.md

 excellent results for object recognition but its performance can still be influenced by the type of images and the number of layers of the CNN architecture.
-Experimental results indicate that the utilization of the images of flowers arrive to the highest accuracy of 80% respectivel
+Experimental results indicate that the utilization of the images of flowers arrive to the highest accuracy of 80% respectively